jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 During our exploration of these jailbreak prompts, we came across entire communities sharing various prompts to manipulate chatbots, such as ChatGPT, into compliance.
 We tested some of these prompts and verified their effectiveness.

-**Image 9:** A screenshot of a jailbroken ChatGPT session.
+![Image: A screenshot of a jailbroken ChatGPT session.]

-*Image description: A screenshot of a chat interface showing a ChatGPT session where the AI is responding to a prompt that bypasses its ethical filters.*

-**Image 10:** A screenshot of a jailbreak community.

-*Image description: A screenshot of a forum or online community where users are sharing and discussing jailbreak prompts for AI chatbots.*
+![Image: A screenshot of a jailbreak community.]

 ### The Surrounding Scams
 As we monitored cybercrime forums and markets, we noticed an interesting trend emerging in relation to the developments involving WormGPT, FraudGPT, DarkBERT, DarkBART, and AI jailbreaks.